How to Give Your Dog a Good Leash on Life

-And as with collars, size is important.
+As with collars, size is important.
 Make sure the leash is the proper size for your dog and for his collar.
-A thin, lightweight leash designed for a toy breed such as a Yorkshire terrier may not be strong enough to control a rambunctious Labrador retriever.
-The clip on the end of such a small leash also might break from the pressure of the metal ring on a large dog’s collar, allowing your dog to get away from you.
+A thin, lightweight leash designed for a little dog may not be strong enough to control a rambunctious Labrador retriever.
+And the clip on the end of a small leash might break from the pressure of the metal ring on a large dog’s collar, which would allow your dog to run off.

 Several styles of leashes are available.
 Some are made for convenience, and some have special purposes.

 Your basic flat leash is 6 feet long.
 A basic leash is quite versatile.
 Not only can you use it to walk your dog, in an emergency, you can use it as a slip lead or even make a muzzle out of it.